Allie Crewe

 The Weight of Water

-What might peace or joy feel like?
+If I were to float might I understand what might peace or joy look like?
 How can it be extraordinary, how might I create that frame?
 I seek healers and tend to my pain.
-I had surgery to mend something broken in childhood, I took the physio, the reiki, the shaman, yoga and meditation.
-I had so much trauma in early life that I wonder if I will ever finish this grieving.
-I long for ecstasy and the quiet moments of contentment.
-I run away with my imagination, make up an atlas of places that do not exist and value the dreams that stream through my heart.
-The art of fantasy - a childhood tactic turned into a photographic project.
+I had surgery to mend something broken in childhood.
+I had so much trauma in my early life that I wonder if I will ever finish this grieving but I am finding the quiet moments of contentment.

 Relinquish

-A new life requires a death of some kind, a letting go.
+I have outgrown my trauma.
+I wish to relinquish it and begin a new life.
+However, a new life requires a death of some kind, a letting go.
 What we let go of, is a way of being in the world that we have outgrown.
-I am working on exorcising my demons.
 In childhood I knew turmoil and the fear of being sent away, the physical, emotional and sexual abuse.
 I knew I was the disposable child.
 I understood I had no worth.
 So I carried this into adulthood.
 It was filled with contradictions for I made a secure home and yet never owned more than I could grab to flee with in my car.
 My spaces are quite empty in my house and clutter makes me uneasy.
 It is better to only care about a few possessions, for might I not lose it all?

-I carry my daughter's childhood in a few of her dresses and a single box of her artwork and momentos.
+I carry my daughter's childhood in a few of her dresses and a single box of her artwork.
 My dogs old name tag and red leather collar.
-My film cameras are packed in their bag and mentally I practise a list of my favourite clothes so I could pack in a hurry.
+My film cameras are packed in their bag and mentally I have a list of my favourite clothes so I could pack in a hurry.
 This is the weight I carry; to travel light.
+I need to plant my earth roots or accept my moon water sign.

 “Tell your heart that the fear of suffering is worse than the suffering itself, and no heart has ever suffered when it goes in search of its dreams.” – The Alchemist